observethesun/PIL/README.md

     pip install -r requirements.txt
     ```

-3. **Prepare Your Data**: Place your FITS images or other appropriate files into the `McIntosh_data/` directory, ensuring they adhere to the expected naming conventions and formats.
+3. **Prepare Your Data**: Place your FITS images or other appropriate files into the `McIntosh_data/` directory.
+You can find more data [here](https://www2.hao.ucar.edu/mcintosh-archive)

 4. **Run the Scripts**: Execute the scripts located in the `scripts/` directory to preprocess your data, train the model, or generate predictions.
 Ensure to review `config.py` for any configurations specific to your environment or data.